-Pesticides, such as DDT and dieldrin, can persist as pollutants in our soils, streams, and even in our bodies long after they have been applied.
-The actual threat that these residues pose is disputed, but the fact that they do exist is not.
-Their use should be minimal and only when a less persistent alternative is unknown.
-All pesticide recommendations are made with this point in mind.
 Pesticides can also kill organisms other than the pests for which they are applied.
 Use the pesticides only when they are needed to protect the crop and then use only the recommended amount of pesticide in the safest way possible.
-Research on other, non-chemical means of control is underway.
-Presently, in the near future, chemicals provide the only reliable means of control.
+Research on other, non-chemical means of control is underway, but at the present time chemicals provide the only reliable means of control.
 They must be used safely and with discretion.